okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-provisioning-integration-connect/main/index.md

 1. Click **Browse App Catalog**.
 1. Search for either "SCIM 2.0" or "SCIM 1.1" depending on the version of SCIM supported by your server.
 After searching you see template apps for each of the three authentication methods used to connect to your SCIM implementation: Basic Auth, Header Auth, or OAuth Bearer Token.
 1. Click **Add Integration** on the desired template app for your integration and finish adding the template app.
-1. On the **General Settings** page: Set the name of your app, choose if it's hidden from general and mobile users, and choose if users' are automatically signed in from the landing page.
+1. On the **General Settings** page, set the name of your app.
+Choose if it's hidden from general and mobile users, and choose if users' are automatically signed in from the landing page.
 Click **Next**.
 1. Choose the sign-in method for your integration on the **Sign-On Options** page.
 Select either SAML or SWA.
 For guidance on choosing the access method, see [App integrations](https://help.okta.com/okta_help.htm?id=ext_Apps_Apps).
 Click **Done** to create the integration.
 1. Click the **Provisioning** tab, then in the main panel click **Configure API Integration**.
 Select the **Enable API Integration** checkbox.
   Enter the base URL for your SCIM server.